apify/apify-docs/content/docs/webhooks/events.md

 An event is represented by a **type** and related **data**.
 The type is a `string` that shows the event's name and its hierarchy in the tree of available events, e.g.: `ACTOR.RUN.SUCCEEDED`.
 The data are an `Object` with variable properties.
 See documentation of individual events for examples of data.

-> Currently, webhooks are only available for actor run events, with new types in the pipeline.
+> Currently, webhooks are only available for actor run and build events, with new types in the pipeline.

 ## [](#actor-run)Actor run